 We had eight Hogan consultants with a combined 82 years of experience provide independent, written interpretations of the Proletarians profile shown above.
 Some of the words our experts most frequently used to describe Proletarians were “flexible,” “adaptable,” “consistency,” “safe,” “grey,” “steady,” and “balanced.”
 Additionally, we examined the workplace reputation of Proletarians by drawing on Hogan 360 data gathered with Hogan distributor Peter Berry Consultancy.

-Colleagues, supervisors, and subordinates said Proletarians “treat people with respect,” “behave to very high ethical standards,” “are positive role models,” and “are polite and considerate, never rude or abrasive.”
+Colleagues, supervisors, and subordinates said individuals with the personality profile of Proletarians “treat people with respect,” “behave to very high ethical standards,” “are positive role models,” and “are polite and considerate, never rude or abrasive.”
 At the same time, Proletarians’ work colleagues also said that Proletarians do not “have strong influencing and negotiation skills and are “not assertive and energetic” or “competitive and driven.”
 In other words, Proletarians are seen by their coworkers as respectful and trustworthy but not particularly motivated or ambitious.

-Lastly, our job performance archive also tells us that Proletarians score high on managing conflict, attracting talent, caring about people, team building, and driving performance, but low on handling stress.
+Lastly, our job performance archive also tells us that the personality profile of Proletarians scores high on managing conflict, attracting talent, caring about people, team building, and driving performance, but low on handling stress.
 Overall, Proletarians are interested in stability and a simplistic lifestyle.
 They are hardworking, reserved, and careful, making them solid employees who want to work without being bothered.

 Common Careers for Proletarians